Serving as a Governor

 We also appoint the senior staff that are the Head Teacher, Deputy Head Teacher and Assistant Head Teachers.

-We meet least once a term in the evenings, usually twice in the autumn term.
-We have committees to deal with important issues such as finance and the raising standards.
-These meet separately from governing body meetings, it is expected that all governors get involved on at least one committee, on average meetings last between 2 and 3 hours.
+We meet at least once a term in the evenings, usually twice in the autumn term.
+We have committees to deal with important issues such as finance, human resources and the quality of education.
+These meet separately from governing body meetings.
+It is expected that all governors get involved on at least one committee, on average meetings last between 2 and 3 hours.

 Before the meeting, governors receive an agenda and papers setting out information about the items to be discussed.
 It is expected that all governors will have read and thought about the issues before the meeting.